stefanrueger/urboot/docs/makeoptions.md

 ```
 $ hexls -\?
 Syntax: hexls {<bootloader>.hex}
-Function: list urboot bootloader hex files with size, usage, version, features and name
+Function: list urboot bootloader hex files with size, version, features and name
 Options:
-  -version     print version (1.05) and exit
+  -version     Print version (1.80) and exit
+  -pre=<text>  Print <text> as preamble
+  -mcu=<name>  Assume the hex files were compiled for MCU <name>
-  -md=url      print neat markdown table with header (files use url)
+  -md=url      Print neat markdown table with header (files use url)
-  -check       check rjmp op code at end (if pgm_page_write-enabled and .lst file there)
+  -check       Check rjmp op code at end (if pgm_page_write-enabled and .lst file there)
-  -sort        sort rows according to use, size, version, features, name
+  -sort        Sort rows according to use, size, version, features, name
-  -use         print number of bytes occupied by bootloader and exit
+  -use         Print number of bytes occupied by bootloader and exit
 ```

 Example: